Back to Article

 Bai and Perron (1998) use linear regression models fit by least squares to detect changepoints.
 In particular, they construct a framework for testing the alternative hypothesis that there is one additional changepoint.
 Barry and Hartigan (1993) employ Bayesian techniques for changepoint detection.
 Cho and Fryzlewicz (2015) propose the Sparsified Binary Segmentation (SBS) algorithm, which uses CUSUM statistics to analyze high dimensional time series.
 This algorithm uses the concept of a threshold above which statistics are kept—an idea that resurfaces in Suárez-Sierra, Coen, and Taimal (2023).
 Cho (2016) explores the utility of a double CUSUM statistic for panel data.
 Hocking et al. (2013) use machine learning techniques to determine the optimal number of changepoints.

-Likely the most prominent R package for changepoint detection is changepoint (Killick and Haynes 2022; Killick and Eckley 2014), which implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
+Likely the most prominent R package for changepoint detection is changepoint (Killick 2024; Killick and Eckley 2014), which implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
 PELT employs one of three different models: meanshift, meanvar, and varshift (see Section 5).
 For the meanvar model (the most versatile) the data-generating model can follow a Normal, Poisson, Gamma, or Exponential distribution.
 Penalty functions (see Section 6) implemented by PELT include AIC, BIC, and MBIC, but not MDL.
+EnvCpt [R-EnvCpt] is another package that wraps changepoint functionality.

-The wbs (Baranowski and Fryzlewicz 2019) package implements the Wild Binary Segmentation and standard Binary Segmentation algorithms, the first of which is incorporated into tidychangepoint.
+The wbs (Baranowski and Fryzlewicz 2024) package implements the Wild Binary Segmentation and standard Binary Segmentation algorithms, the first of which is incorporated into tidychangepoint.
 The ggchangepoint (Yu 2022) package provides some wrapper functions and graphical tools for changepoint detection analysis that are similar to ours, but more limited in scope and usability.
-Nonparametric methods for changepoint detection are present in the ecp (N. A. James, Zhang, and Matteson 2023) and changepoint.np (Haynes and Killick 2022) packages.
+Nonparametric methods for changepoint detection are present in the ecp (James, Zhang, and Matteson 2024) and changepoint.np (Haynes and Killick 2022) packages.
 We consider these beyond our scope at this time, which is focused on parameteric models for changepoint detection.
 A Bayesian approach is implemented in the bcp (R-bcp?; Erdman and Emerson 2008) package, which is no longer available on CRAN.
 The qcc (Scrucca 2017) package is more broadly focused on quality control and statistical process control, neither of which are specific to changepoint detection.
+The mcp package focuses on regression-based, Bayesian methods.
+There are many other changepoint packages, all of which have their strengths and limitations.
+Please see the “Comparison to other packages” vignette in the mcp documentation for a thorough comparison.

 In this paper, we present several substantive improvements to the existing state-of-the-art.
-First, the tidychangepoint package (Baumer et al. 2024) provides functionality that makes working with existing changepoint detection algorithms in a tidyverse-compliant syntax easy (Section 3).
-This reduces friction for users already comfortable working within the tidyverse.
+First, the tidychangepoint package (Baumer et al. 2025) provides a unified interface that makes working with existing changepoint detection algorithms in a tidyverse-compliant syntax easy (Section 3).
+This reduces friction for anyone who wants to compare the results of algorithms, models, or penalized objective functions across different packages.
 Second, the architecture of the package is easily extended to incorporate new changepoint detection algorithms (Section 4), new parametric models (Section 5), and new penalized objective functions (Section 6).
 Indeed, our careful separation of these three essential elements of changepoint detection is in and of itself clarifying.
-To the best of our knowledge, tidychangepoint is the first R package to make genetic algorithms for changepoint detection first-class citizens, and the flexible design allows models and penalty functions to be mixed-and-matched freely.
-We illustrate the utility of the package in Section 2 and Section 7 and conclude in Section 8.
+Third, to the best of our knowledge, tidychangepoint is the first R package that allows users to run genetic algorithms for changepoint detection without having to write custom code.
+With GA as a backend, tidychangepoint provides a user-friendly interface for mixing-and-matching various parametric models, penalized objective functions, and initial populations in ways that previously required non-trivial programming by the user.
+Since tidychangepoint wraps functionality from other packages it adds only model computational overhead, and delivers correct results (Section 7).
+Finally, tidychangepoint includes new or updated data sets packaged as time series objects about particular matter in Bogotá, monthly rainfall in Medellín, temperature in Central England, and batting performance in Major League Baseball.
+We illustrate the utility of the package in Section 2 and conclude in Section 8.

 In [13]: